 There are no significant risks in taking part in this research.
-You may find some of the conversations around falls upsetting if this is something that affects you.

 What are the possible benefits of taking part?

 We urgently need new treatments to help reduce falls in people with Parkinson's.
 By designing and testing new physiotherapy treatments, we hope to improve the care people with Parkinson's receive.